KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 ---

 ## Modding Setup:
-1. Close the project and change version to modding version as described above.
+1. Close the project
 2. In UnityHub press ... and add this command line "-disable-assembly-updater"
+3. Change version to modding version as described above.
-3. It will then Open the project, warning may show about version and just click continue
+4. It will then Open the project, warning may show about version and just click continue
-4. Wait for Editor to open, This may take some time
+5. Wait for Editor to open, This may take some time
     * If question about Safe mode is shown select "Enter Safe Mode".
     * If it does press exit safe mode in the top left corner
-5. When the Thunderkit window show verify that timberborn.exe is show for game path
+6. When the Thunderkit window show verify that timberborn.exe is show for game path
     * Browse to file if not set.
-6.  press on Show at startup and then close thunderkit window.
+7.  press on Show at startup and then close thunderkit window.
-7. Try open Assets/StorageBox/StorageBox Asset (Blue box) it should now show settings for the prefab example Component: Prefab(Script) Prefab Name: StorageBox.
+8. Try open Assets/StorageBox/StorageBox Asset (Blue box) it should now show settings for the prefab example Component: Prefab(Script) Prefab Name: StorageBox.
     * If it does not redo the [Thunderkit](#steps-to-import-game-scripts)
-8. Up top you have shortcuts to action and select mod to execute
+9. Up top you have shortcuts to action and select mod to execute
     If no alternetive is shown when clicked on the list:
 ![](/assets/images/unity_selectmod.png)
     1. Open Assets/Rebuild and Launch and uncheck and check Quick Access
     1. Any mods not showing up open there Manifests and uncheck and check Quick Access

-1. You should now be able to select the Action "Rebuild and Launch" and Mod: "StorageBox" in the dropdown list
+10. You should now be able to select the Action "C_Rebuild and Launch" and Mod: "StorageBox" in the dropdown list
-2. Press Execute to launch the game with That mod.
+11. Press Execute to launch the game with That mod.

 ---

 # Hurray you Should now have a working mod